CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.5-pull_requests.md

 All of merge checks should show as inherited from the project settings as disabled.
 Let's change a couple:
 - Change "Minimum approvals" to `enabled`, and in the pop-up dialog set the number of approvals to 1.
-- Change "No 'needs work' status" to `enabled`.
+- Change "No incomplete tasks" to `enabled`.

 #### Set allowed merge strategies

 Click on the `Merge strategies` menu item in the Repository settings menu panel.

-Notice that all the settings are not editable on the page.
+Notice that the settings are not editable on the page.
 To override the project settings, change the radio button under "Project settings inheritance" to the "Use custom settings" selection.
 The settings on the page then become editable.

 The "Merge commit" strategy should already be enabled and set as default.
 Let's allow a couple others:
 - Enable "Rebase and merge" (don't set as default)